 Prospective purchasers of the Bonds should consult their own tax advisors regarding the foregoing matters.

-The form of the opinion of Bond Counsel is attached as "APPENDIX A: FORM OF OPINION".
+The form of the opinion of Bond Counsel is attached as "APPENDIX A: Proposed Form of Opinion".
 Copies of the opinion will be available at the time of the initial delivery of the Bonds.

 CLOSING CERTIFICATES